Former nuclear negotiator joins Iran's presidential race

 DUBAI A former Iranian nuclear negotiator announced on Thursday he would run for president, the most moderate contender so far to bid to succeed Mahmoud Ahmadinejad in a June election dominated by conservatives.

 He resigned after Ahmadinejad took office in August that year.
-The nuclear work was resumed and Rohani was derided for being too accommodating in negotiations.
+The nuclear work was resumed and Rowhani was derided for being too accommodating in negotiations.

 The June election is Iran's first presidential poll since 2009 when mass street protests erupted against Ahmadinejad's disputed re-election.